nytimes/httptest/README.md

 - `TEST_VERBOSITY`: Increase logging output for tests.
 Default: `0`.

+- `ENABLE_RETRIES`: Enables retrying requests if a test does not succeed.
+   Defaults: `false`.

+- `DEFAULT_RETRY_COUNT`: Specify the number of times to retry a test request if the initial request does not succeed.
+Only applied if `ENABLE_RETRIES` is set to `true` Defaults: `2`.

 ### Environment variable substitution

 This program supports variable substitution from environment variables in YML